gnome-pomodoro/gnome-pomodoro/README.md

-# Pomodoro extension for gnome-shell
+# Pomodoro extension for GNOME Shell
-- Provides a countdown timer in the gnome-shell top panel
+- Provides a countdown timer in the GNOME Shell top panel
 - Keeps track of completed 25 minute cycles

 ![Pomodoro image](http://kamilprusko.org/files/gnome-shell-pomodoro-extension.png)

 You can read more on pomodoro technique [here](http://www.pomodorotechnique.com).

+*This project is not affiliated with, authorized by, sponsored by, or otherwise approved by GNOME Foundation and/or the Pomodoro Technique®.
+The GNOME logo and GNOME name are registered trademarks or trademarks of GNOME Foundation in the United States or other countries.
+The Pomodoro Technique® and Pomodoro™ are registered trademarks of Francesco Cirillo.*

 # Dependencies
-- Gnome-shell 3.4 (Our [0.5 release](https://extensions.gnome.org/extension/53/pomodoro/version/115/) supported gnome-shell <= 3.2)
+- GNOME Shell 3.4 (Our [0.5 release](https://extensions.gnome.org/extension/53/pomodoro/version/115/) supported gnome-shell <= 3.2)
 - Optional [LibKeybinder3](https://github.com/engla/keybinder/tree/keybinder-3.0) for global key bindings

 # Installation